patriciavalentine/patriciavalentine/README.md

 - Completed UC Davis Fundamentals of Visualization with Tableau - Coursera.

 ## 💻 Projects
+1. [Phone Sales Data Analysis](https://github.com/patriciavalentine/PHONE-SALES-DATA-ANALYSIS) - Utilized **Python** and **Jupyter Notebooks** with libraries such as *Pandas*, *Numpy*, *Matplotlib*, and *Seaborn* to clean, analyze, and visualize a Phone Sales Dataset, thereby identifying consumer preferences, pricing trends, and market dynamics while uncovering key insights into brand performance and customer satisfaction.

-1. [Bolt Ride Analytics](https://github.com/patriciavalentine/BOLT-RIDE-ANALYTICS) - Utilized **MySQL** for data cleaning, formatting, and basic analysis of a Bolt Ride operations data; followed by **Tableau** for visualization and creating a dashboard that helped to organize the data insights into a single interface.
+2. [Bolt Ride Analytics](https://github.com/patriciavalentine/BOLT-RIDE-ANALYTICS) - Utilized **MySQL** for data cleaning, formatting, and basic analysis of a Bolt Ride operations data; followed by **Tableau** for visualization and creating a dashboard that helped to organize the data insights into a single interface.

-2. [Healthcare Performance Analysis](https://github.com/patriciavalentine/HEALTHCARE-PERFORMANCE-ANALYSIS) - Utilized **Microsoft SQL Server** & **PowerBI** to clean, analyze and visualize a Healthcare Dataset, hence identifying trends and gaining a deeper understanding of the healthcare performance.
+3. [Healthcare Performance Analysis](https://github.com/patriciavalentine/HEALTHCARE-PERFORMANCE-ANALYSIS) - Utilized **Microsoft SQL Server** & **PowerBI** to clean, analyze and visualize a Healthcare Dataset, hence identifying trends and gaining a deeper understanding of the healthcare performance.

-3. [Supermarket Sales Analysis](https://github.com/patriciavalentine/SUPERMARKET-SALES-ANALYSIS) - Utilized **Microsoft Excel** to clean, perform exploratory data analysis, create pivot tables and charts, and then bring together an interactive dashboard of a supermarket sales dataset; hence providing insights into the sales performance of the supermarket's major three branches.
+4. [Supermarket Sales Analysis](https://github.com/patriciavalentine/SUPERMARKET-SALES-ANALYSIS) - Utilized **Microsoft Excel** to clean, perform exploratory data analysis, create pivot tables and charts, and then bring together an interactive dashboard of a supermarket sales dataset; hence providing insights into the sales performance of the supermarket's major three branches.

 *...and several **others** as shown in my repositories!*